sunfounder/euler-kit/docs/source/pyproject/py_digital_bubble_level.rst

 ============================

 A `bubble Level <https://en.wikipedia.org/wiki/Spirit_level>`_, is an instrument designed to indicate whether a surface is horizontal (level) or vertical (plumb).
-Different types of spirit levels may be used by carpenters, stonemasons, bricklayers, other building trades workers, surveyors, millwrights and other metalworkers, and in some photographic or videographic work.
+There are different types of spirit levels used by carpenters, stonemasons, bricklayers, other building trades workers, surveyors, millwrights, and other metalworkers, as well as in some photographic and videographic work.

-Here we make a digital bubble level with MPU6050 and 8x8 led matrix.
+Here we make a digital bubble level using MPU6050 and 8x8 LED matrix.
 When you deflect the MPU6050, the bubble on the LED matrix will also be deflected.